The History of Alexandria's High Schools

 The story of Alexandria’s struggle to desegregate its schools is immortalized in the Disney movie, Remember the Titans (2000), a film about the high school's 1971 football team.

 In 2020, ACPS launched the first phase of The Identity Project, a campaign to obtain community feedback on potentially changing the name of both T.C.
 Williams and Matthew Maury.
 On November 23, 2020, the School Board voted to rename both T.C.
 Williams High School and Matthew Maury Elementary School, consigning to history two individuals whose legacies have no place in ACPS.
-Phase II of The Identity Project is currently underway, with the community submitting and voting on new names for the schools.
+In June of 2021, the former T.C.
+Williams High School became Alexandria City High School and Matthew Maury Elementary School became Naomi L. Brooks Elementary School.